top of page

 Dear Future All-Stars,

 On behalf of the entire Junior All Stars educational team, I want to welcome you.
 You have shown exceptional promise as a young musician.
-As a member of the band, choir, or orchestra, you will perform for audiences in Puerto Rico as we experience the best of the island.
-You will be in the capable hands of three of the finest conductors our state has to offer, alongside a coordinating team of
+As a member of the band, choir, or orchestra, you will perform for audiences in Hawai'i as we experience the best of the island.
+You will be in the capable hands of three of the finest conductors our state has to offer, alongside a coordinating team of dedicated music educators from around Illinois.
+We are excited to have you join us on this unforgettable adventure!

 Tom Tedeschi